List of Big Time Rush characters: Jordin Sparks

-Jordin Sparks make her guest appearance in Big Time Sparks where she is recording a song at Rocque Records (her brother PJ also makes an appearance at the end of the episode).
-She can't feel the song though during this episode.
-Mr. Bitters is trying to get embarrassing pictures of her to get rich.
+Jordin Sparks make her guest appearance in "Big Time Sparks", where she is recording a song at Rocque Records.
 Gustavo tell the boys to stay away from Jordin calling them Bad Luck Rush.
 Later Kendall saves Jordin and Jo see them together and thinks they are in love.
 Also James break his mirror getting bad luck looking for a four leaf clover.
 Carlos and Logan see all this bad luck and they want to protect Jordin.
 Kendall makes a girly lunch for Jo but Jordin is saved by Kendall again.
 Jo once again see this and walks away angrily.
 Later Jordin is pushed down a well after all the boys get in the well after many attempts to get they figure out the song and call Freight Train there is also a skunk who Gustavo and Kelly are getting rid of.
 The boys catch the skunk.
 Jordin says she wants a duet with BTR they do a duet and then they trick Hawk.
 Kelly points out many good things about the boys that has happened to Gustavo such as recording the song with Jordin.
 The song was "count on me".
 He admits they are his good luck charm but only tells Kelly he says if he tells the boys they will mess it up.
-Jordin is very sweet and thinks the Palm Woods is lucky.
-She was mentioned in "Big Time Christmas".

 Chris Masters

-Chris Masters made his guest appearance in Big Time School of Rocque being one of the teachers hired to discipline the boys and forces the boys to do grueling jobs as he is very muscular and fit but eventually is driven out quickly by the boys.
-He is known for being a former WWE wrestler where he has been called the hottie with a body.
+Chris Masters makes a guest appearance in the episode "Big Time School of Rocque".
+He is one of the teachers hired to discipline the boys and forces the boys to do grueling jobs.

 Fabio

-Fabio Lanzoni first appeared in Big Time Dance, where Mrs. Knight would only go out with Fabio on a dance and Katie convinces Fabio to go to the dance with her Mom.
-He reappears in Big Time Christmas on a Christmas special with Miranda Cosgrove but he agrees that he isn't really a singer and that Miranda should rather record a song with BTR.
-He also appears in Bel Air Rush where he too lives in Bel Air.
-Katie picks lemons from his lemon tree to make lemonade with and sell which Fabio tries to stop.
-Katie then throws one of the lemons into the garden with the tiger and Fabio gets mauled by the tiger while trying to retrieve the lemon.
-In the end, while BTR is escaping from Bel Air, Fabio too begs them to take him with them due to being unhappy with being mauled by the tiger and they agree.
+Fabio Lanzoni first appears in "Big Time Dance", where Mrs. Knight would only go out with Fabio on a dance and Katie convinces Fabio to go to the dance with her mother.
+Fabio later appears in the episodes "Big Time Christmas" and "Bel Air Rush".